 - Genetically engineering the mouse model to express human genes and proteins

 - Xenotransplantation and sustained livelihood of human tissue in the recipient model organism

 Successful xenotransplantation requires the use of immunodeficient recipients, which provides the permissive living environment needed to support the engraftment.
-GemPharmatech has generated a unique portfolio of severe immunodeficient mouse models, some of which are capable of sustaining the human xenograph for 86 weeks (about 1 and a half years) post-engraftment.
+With the advanced gene editing technology, GemPharmatech has generated a unique portfolio of severe immunodeficient mouse models, some of which are capable of sustaining the human xenograph for 86 weeks (about 1 and a half years) post-engraftment.
 To date, these animals have been used in three major applications: receiving non-self (human) engraftment, human immune system reconstitution using human PBMC (peripheral blood mononuclear cells) or human HSCs (hematopoietic stem cells), and human liver reconstitution using primary human hepatocytes post liver damage.